tphanx211/CaptureTool/README.md

 ## 🚧 Current Status

-> The UI and application structure are fully implemented.
+> The main window UI and application structure is implemented.
 Service interfaces are defined.
-Integration of FFmpeg and Whisper for screen/audio recording and transcription is next.
+Recording and Audio services are implemented with hard-coded configuration.
+Transcription service is completed using an API call to Whisper - needs to be supplied a path to an OpenAI api key.

 You can check progress and services inside the [`Services`](./source/CaptureTool/Services) directory.